velartrill/velartrill.github.io/orig/consequences.md

 “Not really?”
 Dove replies.

 “This… this is the *opposite* of how this goes,” Iris replies, her voice now slightly manic.
 “How it was *supposed* to go.
 I don’t mind telling you at this point, I’ve been spending half my nights trawling taverns looking for volatile malcontents, or in the Khmai Quarter handing out pamphlets, trying my *damnedest* to foment revolution against your rule, and you know what?”
 She takes a deep breath.
 “No one’s interested!
 Nobody besides a couple of drunken teenagers here and there.
-The proletariat doesn’t *want* to overthrow your tyrannical reign, and instead I just watched the top nobles in the duchy *swear a fucking Zyahua blood oath* — in *Khata’e’s* sight for some reason — to *overthrow themselves!* What— what the fuck _is_ this city?”
+The proletariat doesn’t *want* to overthrow your tyrannical reign, and instead I just watched the top nobles in the lunarchy *swear a fucking Zyahua blood oath* — in *Khata’e’s* sight for some reason — to *overthrow themselves!* What— what the fuck _is_ this city?”
 She lets out a shaky laugh. _“Ja’ekhna ikotta’evai Mitikhe,_ I feel like any second now the General’s going to step around the corner and tell me this was all some… wacky practical joke.”

-“Do you know what the average income of a landed family is in this duchy, mistress?”
+“Do you know what the average income of a vassal family is in this lunarchy, mistress?”

 Swift is standing at the door.
 Her eyes and nose still red from crying, and as the three women turn to look at her, her gaze drops and she flinches.